 - The Executive Board acts to the duties and responsibilities stated in the rules of procedure.
 The decisions of the Board Meetings are to be logged in written form and to be signed by the writer of the minutes and one further member of the Executive Board.
 All minutes of the Board Meetings are to be sent to all the member organisations within four weeks.

 - The Executive Board can create an administrative office with a Secretary General, who can legally act and represent the organisation.
 The regulations of the administrative office are defined and described in the Rules of Procedure as well as details regarding office employees’ entering and quitting positions.

 - The Executive Board can establish Working Committees for the accomplishment and continuous running of certain projects.

 - Without derogation of §8, Art.
 1, members of the Executive Board can receive financial compensation for their work that is related to projects or events, such as project coordination or fulfilment of other tasks.
 If members of the Executive Board partake in the event on the behalf of the EYP they can also receive financial benefit for their participation (e.g. honorarium or overnight allowance).
 Executive board members will decide which one of them will coordinate certain project and about the amount of money.

 §9 Internal Auditors

 - The internal auditors consist of two people elected by the GA for two years.

 - They critically check the finances and the entire organisation.
 After the closing of the financial year, they make an internal audit report.

 §10 Advisory Board

-- The Advisory Board should report about its activities on every General Assembly.
+- The Advisory Board has to report on every General Assembly.

 §11 Changes of statutes and dissolution